waynegraham/registry.clir.org/_projects/2015-north-dakota-pioneers-1880-2015-documenting-a-centu.md

 ---
 layout: project
-title: "North Dakota Pioneers 1880-2015: Documenting a Century of Immigration, Culture, and Heritage in Word, Image, and Sound"
+title: North Dakota Pioneers 1880-2015: Documenting a Century of Immigration, Culture, and Heritage in Word, Image, and Sound
 ---